Black-Tusk-Data/babyvec/README.md

 ## Next steps
- - support for richer metadata on fragments, perhaps via SQLite
  - testing at larger volumes of data, particularly when all computed embeddings will not fit in RAM
  - testing on GPU